 The YouTube video I shared in tip #2 also shows how I used Snapseed to edit a picture of a vacuum cleaner for sale!

-If you have a history of hoarding and find yourself tempted to raid your decluttered for-sale clutter stashes you may need to set a sell-by deadline for yourself.
+If you have trouble letting go of clutter and find yourself tempted to raid your decluttered for-sale clutter stashes you may need to set a sell-by deadline for yourself.

 Are you okay as long as the clutter is out of sight, out of mind?
 If so, then keeping items for months at a time to ensure you make the most money is fine.